 Three significant developments then contributed to the rise of organized crime in Venezuela.
-In the first place, Colombia signed the multi-billion dollar security program Plan Colombia with the United States, which allowed Colombian security forces to pressure guerrilla groups the FARC and the National Liberation Army (ELN) as never before.
+In the first place, Colombia signed the multi-billion dollar security program Plan Colombia with the United States, which allowed Colombian security forces to pressure guerrilla groups like the the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC) and the National Liberation Army (Ejército de Liberación Nacional - ELN) as never before.
 This military pressure encouraged the guerrillas to shift more of their operations to Venezuela's poorly policed border states.

 Then in 2002 there were two key events, one after the other.
-The first was the ending of the peace process between the FARC and the government of President Andres Pastrana, which meant the rebels lost their huge safe haven in southern Colombia, and needed other refuges.
-The second was the attempted coup d'etat that saw President Hugo Chavez temporarily removed from power.
-This led the Chavez to focus much of his energy on identifying and penalizing coup supporters, while dealing with other intense political battles such as the 2002-2003 oil strike.
+The first was the ending of the peace process between the FARC and the government of Colombian President Andres Pastrana, which meant the rebels lost their huge safe haven in southern Colombia and needed other refuges.
+The second was the attempted coup d'etat that saw President Hugo Chávez temporarily removed from power.
+This led the Chávez to focus much of his energy on identifying and penalizing coup supporters, while dealing with other intense political battles such as the 2002-2003 oil strike.

-Chavez also set up military areas of operations along the border with Venezuela, citing fears of a US invasion via Colombia.
+Chávez also set up military areas of operations along the border with Colombia, citing fears of a US invasion via Colombia.
 Elements of the army as well as the National Guard became corrupted by the drug trade.

-In 2005 there was another development that contributed to the strengthening of organized crime networks inside the country, when Chavez accused the Drug Enforcement Administration (DEA) of espionage.
-This brought US-backed counter-narcotics projects to a halt, including one initiative which would have updated screening technology in the port Puerto Cabello, one of the country's most important exit points for drug shipments.
+In 2005 there was another development that contributed to the strengthening of organized crime networks inside the country, when Chávez accused the US Drug Enforcement Administration (DEA) of espionage.
+This brought US-backed counter-narcotics projects to a halt, including one initiative which would have updated screening technology in the port of Puerto Cabello, one of the country's most important exit points for drug shipments.

 - Hugo Armando Carvajal Barrios, at the time the director of military intelligence.